themaximalist/llm.js/README.md

 export GOOGLE_API_KEY=...
 ```

-For local models like [llamafile](https://github.com/Mozilla-Ocho/llamafile), ensure an instance is running.
+For local models like [llamafile](https://github.com/Mozilla-Ocho/llamafile) and [Ollama](https://ollama.com/), ensure an instance is running.

 ## Usage